aws/eks-anywhere/docs/content/en/docs/workshops/introduction/benefits-and-usecases.md

 * **One stop support** - AWS supports all Amazon EKS Anywhere components including the integrated 3rd-party software, so that customers can reduce their support costs and avoid maintenance of redundant open-source and third-party tools.
 * **Consistent and reliable** - Amazon EKS Anywhere gives you on-premises Kubernetes operational tooling that’s consistent with Amazon EKS.
 It builds on the strengths of Amazon EKS Distro and provides open-source software that’s up-to-date and patched, so you can have a Kubernetes environment on-premises that is more reliable than self-managed Kubernetes offerings.

-## Use-cases supported by EKS-Anywhere
+## Use-cases supported by EKS Anywhere

 EKS-Anywhere is suitable for the following use-cases: